allow users to upload images

 2. Customize Your Image Upload Form

 The first thing we’re going to do with your image upload form is customize it.
-To get started, click on the File Upload box.
+To get started, click on the File Upload field box.

 Click on the file upload box to edit the image file form settings